vapoursynth/vapoursynth/doc/functions/shufflechannels.rst

    clip in the *clips* list is reused as a source.
 In addition to the channel constant it's also possible to specify the nth chanel by using negative numbers.

-   The outpout channel mapping is determined by *channels_out* and corresponds to the input channel order.
+   The output channel mapping is determined by *channels_out* and corresponds to the input channel order.
 The number of *channels_out* entries must be the same as the number of *channels_in* entries.
 Specifying the same output channel twice is an error.